netlify/functions/README.md

 - `HandlerResponse`

-## Netlify Integration Auth Management
+## {feature_name}

+**Note: This feature is currently in beta under Netlify Labs**

-To make building on and interacting with third-party APIs as simple and powerful as possible, Netlify provides API secret provisioning and management, powered by OneGraph.
-It’s enabled on a per-site basis under the [Netlify labs](https://app.netlify.com/user/labs) tab, where you can visually select which services you want to make available for your functions or site builds, and which scopes you need access to.
+To make building on and interacting with third-party APIs as simple and powerful as possible, Netlify provides API secret provisioning and management, powered by [OneGraph](https://www.onegraph.com).
+It’s enabled on a per-site basis under [Netlify labs](https://app.netlify.com/user/labs) tab, where you can use the Netlify UI to select which services you want to make available for your functions or site builds, and which scopes you need access to.

 ### Usage